 Before we answer those questions, however, there are things that we should have known prior to that, for example, the knowledge about some basics piping stuff, such as piping material, pipe sizes and schedule, pipe fittings, and pipe support, which is given in my separate courses, with the title of Piping Engineering for Beginners.
 If you have not gone thru that course, or you still in doubt, my advice is to visit the course and get to know that stuff, before you proceed with this course.

-I have been thinking a lot to create this course using my real and practical experience performing Stress Analysis of piping systems for Oil and Gas Projects such as LNG Project, Gas Plant Project, Petrochemical Project, Oil Refinery Project, Geothermal Project for over 29 years of experience.
-I still remember the feeling when I was like thrown into the deep end of the pool at my very first job as Stress Boy: confused.
-I just want every new fresh Engineer can at least know where to start when given the task of piping stress analysis.
-In other words, can be more prepared.
-After this course, I will prepare the Step-By-Step gudie to do Piping Stress Analysis.
+This course was prepared based on my real practical experience performing Stress Analysis of piping systems for Oil and Gas Projects such as LNG Project, Gas Plant Project, Petrochemical Project, Oil Refinery Project, Geothermal Project for over 29 years of experience.
 Although this course mainly and especially for beginners, but this could be a kind of refreshment for the experienced guy.

 Ok.
 So piping is important, we know now.
 But what exactly piping is?
 What do you call as piping?
 More importantly, what is a piping system?
 Is that pipe only? or pipe with something else?
 We will find out soon below.

 In this course, we will learn about the piping system which normally used in Oil and Gas Industry.
-We basically will learn about pipe material, pipe size and schedule, pipe fittings, flanges, gasket, bolt, and nuts, and finally, we will discuss about pipe support.
-That’s why the course title is Introduction to Piping Engineering since we will be learning everything about and related to piping.
+We will start briefly about pipe material, pipe size and schedule, pipe fittings, flanges, gasket, bolt, and nuts, which divided into 4 lessons: